How Many Days in Florence? Itineraries For Both Day Trippers and Slow Travelers

 Make your way to the Santo Stefano al Ponte, then follow the street right out to the Ponte Vecchio under a hidden overpass very few people use, and start your 3rd day across the river.
 Near Via por Santa Maria, it will be on the left as you face the Arno River before reaching the Ponte Vecchio.
 The Chiesa di Santo Stefano is one of the oldest churches in Florence.
 The piazza is small but the Auditorium of Santo Stefano al Ponte has some amazing shows and exhibitions in the Church and Museum.
 We caught the incredible 3D virtual reality da Vinci Experience here, and loved it so much we went back the next day.
 Events change periodically and information can be found online or at the entrance to the museum/auditorium.

 Oltrarno is one of our favorite neighborhoods in Florence, relaxed and youthful, even with the Pitti Palace at its gateway just across the Ponte Vecchio.
 It’s a great place to take a relaxed stroll in the late afternoon with street performers galore.
+Florence has some really great places to eat and many of them are here in Oltrarno.
 Enjoy a late lunch or dinner at Osteria Santo Spirito or Trattoria Sabatino.
 Tamerò Pasta Bar is the place for mouthwatering homemade pasta, and you can see them making it in the front window.
 If you’re hungry for a slice, Gusta Pizza makes some of the best pizza we’ve had in Florence.